 Export["plot2.png",

 Designed objects in [mm] dimensions are pictures taken by the camera.
-In this process, the dimensions have changed.
+In this process, the dimensions are changed.
 Currently, image dimensions are in pixels.
-By using the actual size (mm) of the object and the ratio of the object’s pixel size, we can convert the dimensions.
+By using the actual size (mm) of the object and the ratio of the object’s pixel size, the dimensions can be converted.

 Pixel-to-mm conversion is estimated using the corner points of the rectangle in Figure 2.
-By calculating the ratio of the rectangle’s actual size to the pixels detected by the camera, the pixel to mm conversion can be estimated as follows.
+By calculating the ratio of the rectangle’s actual size to the pixels detected by the camera, the pixel to mm conversion is estimated as follows.

 Figure: Test Image Taken by Camera, Image Size 3120 x 4160 pixels

-This means there are approximately 41 pixels per millimeter.
-With this ratio, we can utilize both dimensions.
-I took a small sample (red region in Figure 2) with paint from the entire picture and analyzed it using MATLAB.
-This is because I do not have enough equipment to analyze the whole picture.
+This means approximately 41 pixels per millimeter are present.
+With this ratio, both dimensions can be utilized.
+A small sample (red region in Figure 2) is taken with paint from the entire picture and is analyzed using MATLAB.
+This is because enough equipment to analyze the whole picture is not available.
 While several methods could analyze the entire image, a slice of the picture is sufficient to calculate the line spread function.

-Now we need information about the intensities of pixels in the sample image.
+Information about the intensities of pixels in the sample image is needed.

 Small samples were taken from Figure 1 using paint, as shown in Figure 2.
 Plotting the intensities of small samples of grayscale image pixels in the vertical and horizontal directions produces the intensity profile of the image.